Dolphin Centrifuge

 The moving parts in this section refer to internal moving parts within the centrifuge.
 The rotating bowl is a standard moving part in all centrifuges.

-The filtration type centrifuge typically has an articulated scraper or blade that periodically scrapes the separated solids from the inside surface of the bowl.
+The filtration-type centrifuge typically has an articulated scraper or blade that periodically scrapes the separated solids from the inside surface of the bowl.
 The scraped solids then fall out from the bowl by gravity.

 A rotating scroll within the sedimentation centrifuge bowl pushes out the separated solids.
 This solids ejection is a continuous process during which the solids eject out from the rotating bowl due to the centrifugal force.